 advertising (other than the promotion of Enron).

-Enron shall observe any restrictions which Reuters notifies to Enron regarding the use of the Specialist Data Service including any restrictions imposed on Reuters by any court of competent authority.
+Enron shall observe any restrictions for which Reuters notifies Enron regarding the use of the Specialist Data Service including any restrictions imposed on Reuters by any court of competent authority.

-Enron shall ensure that the disclaimer set out in Schedule 2 is included in a prominent position within the Specialist Data Service.

 MARKETING

-Reuters may promote the Specialist Data in such manner as it considers fit from time to time but is under no obligation to do so.
+Reuters shall use its best efforts to promote the Specialist Data through the Reuters Service in such manner as is necessary to reach, at a minimum, the target number of Subscribers set forth in Section 15.3 hereof.

-Enron shall provide, where generally available, free of charge such user manuals and guides, as Reuters may reasonably request relating to the Specialist Data or any part of it.
+Reuters shall provide to the Subscribers, where generally available, such user manuals and guides, as Reuters may reasonably deem necessary or appropriate in relation to the Specialist Data Service or any part thereof.

-At Reuters request, and at the times and places agreed by the parties, the Suppler shall provide reasonable training free of charge to sales executives nominated by Reuters on matters concerning the Specialist Data.
+At Reuters request, and at the times and places agreed by the parties, Enron shall provide reasonable training free of charge to sales executives nominated by Reuters on matters concerning the Specialist Data.

 Subject to Section 6.5, each party grants the other in return for use of the other’s name and Trade Marks in accordance with this section 6.4, a non-exclusive, non-transferable, non-sublicensable license to use its name and/or the Trade Marks to identify Enron as the source of the Specialist Data or Reuters as the distributor of the Specialist Data or in any announcement, advertisement, publication or similar promotional material relating directly or indirectly to Specialist Data.
 Each party shall comply with the guidelines for use of the other party’s name or Trade Marks as may be notified to such other party from time to time.

 Any use of the other party’s name and/or Trade Marks as set out in Section 6.4 above, shall be approved in advance by the other party, such approval not to be unreasonably withheld, within 30 days of receipt of such any request.
-If no objections are received within such 30 day period then the materials shall be deemed to be approved.
+If no objections are received within such 30 day period then the materials shall be deemed to be approved, subject to any contrary provisions contained in this Section 6.5.
 Marketing material which is substantially similar to material previously approved does not have to be resubmitted for approval.
-It is acknowledged that Enron has a significant interest in ensuring that the Enron name, Trade Marks and the Specialist Data maintain their integrity while being distributed by Reuters through the Reuters Services in accordance with this Agreement and, therefore, Enron may withhold its consent to any advertising or other material and not be in violation of the terms of this Agreement.
+It is acknowledged that Enron has a significant interest in ensuring that the Enron name, Trade Marks and the Specialist Data maintain their integrity while being distributed by Reuters through the Reuters Service in accordance with this Agreement and, therefore, Enron may withhold its consent to any advertising or other material and not be in violation of the terms of this Agreement.
+Therefore, only advertising material approved in writing by Enron shall be subject to use by Reuters.

 DISTRIBUTION OF THE SPECIALIST DATA